NoyanSeckin/Bookmark-Landing-Page-Challenge/README.md

 # Description
 This is a Frontend Mentor landing page challenge.
 It has mobile and desktop design.
-I implemented both using React JS & Material UI library.
+I implemented both of these designs, using React JS & Material UI library.
 App is live at https://bookmark-landing-page-challenge-01.netlify.app/

 ## Screen Shots